Automated Algorithm Design for Auto-Tuning Optimizers: Design and Implementation

 Kernel Tuner includes more than 20 optimization algorithms~\cite{schoonhovenBenchmarkingOptimizationAlgorithms2022}, ranging from local search to population-based methods.
 However, large and irregular search spaces present in auto-tuning make algorithm design challenging.
 Ineffective optimizers waste evaluations on poor configurations, reducing tuning efficiency.
-Our approach addresses this challenge by automatically generating novel optimization algorithms specifically tailored for Kernel Tuner.
+Our approach addresses this challenge by automatically generating novel optimization algorithms tailored for auto-tuning and using Kernel Tuner-specific operations.
 Nevertheless, evaluating whether an optimization algorithm is actually well-suited for auto-tuning is challenging; as the large, irregular search spaces encountered in auto-tuning can be difficult to optimize, an optimizer that performs well on one search space may perform poorly on another.
-A robust, systematic approach to evaluation is thus needed to automatically generate suitable optimization algorithms.
+A robust, systematic approach to evaluation is thus needed to automatically generate suitable algorithms.

 \ifdoubleblind The community-driven methodology for evaluating optimization algorithms in auto-tuning~\cite{methodologyPaper} can be used to evaluate LLaMEA algorithms with Kernel Tuner. \else In earlier work, we presented a community-driven methodology for evaluating optimization algorithms in auto-tuning~\cite{methodologyPaper}, which can be used to evaluate LLaMEA algorithms with Kernel Tuner. \fi This methodology provides a systematic approach to comparing optimization algorithms across auto-tuning search spaces.
 It defines a performance score $\mathcal{P}$ that quantifies an optimization algorithm's performance over the passed time relative to a calculated baseline, typically random search, to have consistent, objective-independent, transparent, and comparable behavior across search spaces.